Imran Khan chooses Omar Ayub as prime ministerial candidate - ExBulletin

 Imran Khan chooses Omar Ayub as prime ministerial candidate

-Omar Ayub Khan declared his first priority. if elected, free Pakistan's political prisoners

-Jailed cricketer-turned-politician Imran Khan has named a man in hiding as his choice for the post of Prime Minister of Pakistan.
+Imprisoned cricketer-turned-politician Imran Khan has named a man in hiding as his choice for Pakistan's prime minister, according to the BBC.

 Omar Ayub Khan will contest against the candidate of Imran Khan's rivals.

-Mr Ayub, one of the leaders of the former prime minister's party, is currently wanted by the police on criminal charges.
+Ayub, one of the leaders of the former prime minister's party, is currently wanted by police on criminal charges.
 That doesn't stop him from running.

-However, even though Mr Khan's independents unexpectedly won the largest number of seats in last week's election, they do not have enough to form a government.

-Asad Qaiser, a senior leader in Mr Khan's Pakistan Tehreek-e-Insaaf (PTI) party, announced Mr Ayub as his choice for prime minister after meeting the former prime minister in prison.
+A senior leader of Khan's Pakistan Tehreek-e-Insaaf (PTI) party, Asad Qaiser, announced Ayub as his choice for prime minister after meeting the former prime minister in prison.

 |